 HoneyLab’s idea is that we all have Demodex Mites on our faces (Demodex folliculorum and Demodex brevis).
-The mites themselves don’t really cause the problem, but when they die in our pores, bacteria that is released causes inflammation, papules and pustules for those who are more sensitive – resulting in Rosacea.
+The mites themselves don’t really cause the problem, but it’s theorised that when they die in our pores; bacteria that is released causes inflammation, papules and pustules, resulting in Rosacea.

 Adult D. folliculorum mites are 0.3-0.4 mm in length and that of D. brevis are slightly shorter of 0.15-0.2 mm length, with females somewhat shorter and rounder than males.
 This makes them invisible to the naked eye, but, under the microscope, their structure is clearly visible.
 It has a semi-transparent, elongated body that consists of two fused segments.
 Eight short, segmented legs are attached to the first body segment.
 The eight legs of this mite move at a rate of 8-16 mm/h and this is mainly done during the night as bright light causes the mite to recede into its follicle.
 The body is covered with scales for anchoring itself in the hair follicle and the mite has pin-like mouth parts for eating skin cells, hormones, and oils (sebum) accumulating in the hair follicles.

 Read this link for more info on Demodex mites:

 People with Rosacea have also been tested to have 15-18 times more demodex mites than normal people.

 I know, just imagining them crawling all over my face and reproducing gives me the creepers.

 1) I often itch on my face AT NIGHT.
 I literally feel itchy crawling sensations all over my face and scalp.